• About

 1. Necessary Accounts 55%

 The first jar is for your immediate needs and expenses.
 It will receive the largest monthly contribution from your paycheck.
 Although you may think it is too much for one jar, it is better to ensure all your living expenses are covered.
 The money from this account will help you manage rent or mortgage payments, utilities, bills, transportation, food, clothes, taxes, and debt repayment.
-This jar is to guarantee that you can pay for everything you need to live from day to day.
+Basically, this jar is to guarantee that you can pay for everything you need to live from day to day.

 2. Financial Freedom Account 10%